-Carnival sent us on the cruise, but we covered our use of the chat, excursions and more!
+Carnival Cruise Line sent us on the cruise, but we covered our use of the chat, excursions and more!

 The cost: FREE

 While on board, the app provided pretty much all of the information we needed while our phone was in airplane mode.
-Almost all of the functionality of the app was completely free.
+Almost all of the functionality of the app was completely free (more on that below).

 This is important for me.
 We didn’t want it pay the daily out-of-country free to use our phones.
 We really didn’t want to be tied to the internet and calls all of the time.
-In airplane mode, only wifi works.
-(Carnival did provide us with wifi on one device so we could post on social while onboard the ship), but other than that, we were disconnected.
+In airplane mode, only wi-fi works.
+(Carnival did provide us with wifi on one device so we could post on social media while onboard the ship), but other than that, we were disconnected.
 Being disconnected is actually really nice and I highly encourage it if you can pull it off.

 Setting up the Carnival Hub App

-Even in airplane mode, it’s one of the apps you are able to download for free on the ship.
+Even in airplane mode (without the internet package), it’s one of the apps you are able to download for free on the ship.
 It was even easy to set it up once on board the ship with directions right on the screen.
 (Of course, it’s quicker to download the Carnival hub app before boarding the ship.
 I downloaded the app a few weeks previous because I wanted the daily countdown to cruising.)